 Conservation Officer William Jones

-Pittsfield, NH – On June 26, 2020 at approximately 1:15 a.m., New Hampshire Fish and Game Conservation Officers were notified of a single side by side (UTV) crash involving a male operator and three female passengers on private property in Pittsfield.
+Barrington, NH – On October 15, 2021 at approximately 7:30 p.m., New Hampshire Fish and Game Conservation Officers were notified of a single, off highway recreational vehicle (OHRV) crash involving a male operator and minor passenger near the residence of 65 Brooks Road in Barrington.

-Fish and Game would like to remind everyone to ride within their capabilites and always wear safety equipment while operating.
+New Hampshire Fish and Game Conservation Officers would like to remind everyone to operate in accordance with the rules and regulations of the state and always wear safety equipment while operating an OHRV.